 Partnerships are strongly encouraged through the program.
 One eligible organisation will be responsible for submitting the application for the partnership

 and managing the grant if the project is approved for funding.
 An organisation can be a partner on multiple applications however it can only take the lead on one application.

 Projects must be able to commence as soon as possible after funding is confirmed and be completed by 30 June 2024.

 Why is the Victorian government funding these grants?

 At the heart of the government’s Crime Prevention Strategy is a focus on empowering and investing in Victorian communities to deliver tailored and effective interventions addressing the causes of offending.
 It recognises that communities hold the knowledge, skills and experience to design and deliver effective solutions to local issues.
-Information on the Crime Prevention Strategy is available on this website.
+Information on the Crime Prevention Strategy (External link) is available on this website.
 The government’s Crime Prevention Strategy sits alongside other key government reform strategies such as the Youth Justice Strategic Plan 2020-30.

 Crime prevention approaches are most effective when government partners with communities to understand and address issues that make some communities more vulnerable to crime and victimisation.
 Through the Crime Prevention Innovation Fund and the broader Building Safer Communities program the government aims to:

 - support local communities to deliver innovative crime and community safety solutions in local areas.